In this guide

 Practice basic computer security

-Antivirus (AV) will help prevent such attacks, and you don’t need to pay for the software.
+Antivirus (AV) software will help prevent such attacks, and you don’t need to pay for it.
 There are numerous free AV packages which provide sufficient protection for most of us.
 Some good free AV tools include Avast!, Windows Defender (which is free for all Windows users), Avira and AVG.
 These freebies perform just as well as premium packages like Norton and McAfee.
 If you want to pay, upgrade one of the free tools or try the excellent ESET NOD32.

 It’s also a good idea not to just go clicking on any file attachments that come through email, even if they appear to be coming from someone you trust.
 Run an anti-virus scan on all downloaded files, otherwise you could come down with a nasty case of the trojans.
 The super-paranoid can make use of Sandboxie, a smart application which isolates programs to prevent them affecting the rest of the system, allowing you to safely check a file before letting it loose.

 As well as an anti-virus package you should also use some kind of anti-malware protection.
 While any virus is technically malware there is a difference between anti-virus and anti-malware applications (and both can safely be run together, while having two AV packages will lead to issues).
 Anti-malware is designed to pick up different kinds of threats which aren't always detected by AV tools, and they're also very good at clearing out existing infections.
 Our top choice is the excellent Malwarebytes Anti-Spyware, though most AV tools also include some kind of anti-malware capability too.

 If your password is too simple, or easy to guess from information that someone could easily obtain (pets, football teams and so on), then you’re just doing a hacker’s job for them.

 A mix of numbers, letters and characters is much better but as this StackExchange post explains - and XKCD famously illustrated - they’re still not perfect and could be cracked in a reasonable amount of time if they're too short.